Dodoression/Roulette-12-Slots/README.md

 # Roulette With 12 Prize Slots
 Simple roulette windows application made in Unity Engine, using 12 prize slots with customizable names, amounts, chances and sprites.

----
-# Customizable Sprites
+## Customizable Sprites
 To customize the sprites, when making a build, in the build folder, head to `"Roulette_Data" -> "StreamingAssets"`.
-There, you will find different placeholder sprites for the background, roulette wheel, logo/company central sprite, pointer, button and win panel.
+<br />There, you will find different placeholder sprites for the background, roulette wheel, logo/company central sprite, pointer, button and win panel.
-The following should be named strictly with the same names and file extensions.
+<br />The following should be named strictly with the same names and file extensions.
 It is recommended to use the same image size / resolution, as following:
 ```
 Background.png     - 1080x1920